GCC 6.1.1 "Verilator internal fault" when trying to run on any file

 As a quick work-around I got verilator to work on the flipflop example by compiling with the gcc flag "-fno-delete-null-pointer-checks", which makes gcc assume that 0 is also a valid address and thus might negatively impact other optimizations too.
 A proper fix would be to change the code to be valid, well-defined C++ code.
 Due to the amount of warnings clang produced, and as I'm not familiar with the verilator code base, I didn't attempt to provide a fix for this.

-#11 Updated by Wilson Snyder 10 months ago
+#11 Updated by Wilson Snyder over 3 years ago

 - Subject changed from "Verilator internal fault" when trying to run on any file to GCC 6.1.1 "Verilator internal fault" when trying to run on any file